 - Let go of the Refresh button as soon as your Chromebook starts up.

-3. Format USB and try again
+3. Format the USB and try again

 When transitioning from Windows to ChromeOS, users tend to forget that ChromeOS is not as versatile when it comes to many things.
-It’s a rather simple and often limited OS but still more than capable for many tasks.
+It’s a rather simple and often limited OS but still more than capable of many tasks.
 In this case, we’re referring to supported formats and filesystems.